dudiadikaryaa/cucumber-serenity/docs/details.md

 10. Start [Writing Your Runner Suite Java Class Script](#writing-runner-suite-java-class-script).

 ### Writing Feature File Test Case
-Here, you will write your Test Case Scenarios in BDD Gherkin Format.
+Here in `./resources/features/`, you will write your Test Case Scenarios in BDD Gherkin Format.
 For example in this repo, I created `login.feature` file to test the Login Feature.

 ```gherkin